-2.1.7 Ensure NFS is not installed (Automated)
+2.2.7 Ensure NFS and RPC are not enabled (Scored)

 The Network File System (NFS) is one of the first and most widely distributed file systems in the UNIX environment.
 It provides the ability for systems to mount file systems of other servers through the network.